 When used for reporting within a Health Insurance Marketplace under the Affordable Care Act, plans should include individuals younger than aged 19 years (<19 years) for pediatric measures to be consistent with the age requirements for Essential Dental Benefit coverage.

-Entities reporting for other programs or purposes should check with program officials regarding the appropriate age criterion.
-The age criterion used should be reported with the measurement score.
+Entities reporting for other programs or purposes should check with program officials regarding the appropriate age criteria.
+The age critera used should be reported with the measurement score.